great-expectations/great_expectations/CONTRIBUTING.md

 To skip all local backend tests (except pandas), run `pytest --no-sqlalchemy`.

 Testing can generate warning messages.
-These warnings are often caused by dependencies such as pandas or sqlalchemy.
+These warnings are often caused by dependencies such as pandas or SQLAlchemy.
 Run `pytest --no-sqlalchemy --disable-pytest-warnings` to suppress these warnings.

 ### BigQuery testing